Corey Foreman

 💪 5.
 Reproductive Freedom: Trust Georgians, Not Politicians

-• Restore reproductive freedom and personal medical decision-making for Georgians
+• Restore reproductive freedom and protect the right of Georgians to make personal medical decisions

-• Protect access to birth control, fertility treatments like IVF, and prenatal care
+• Protect access to contraception, fertility treatments such as IVF, prenatal care, and maternal healthcare services

-• Ensure doctors can provide care based on science, not politics
+• Ensure doctors can provide evidence based medical care without political interference

 ⬆ Back to top